garv-shah/software-dev/SAT/U3O2 SAT/Data Collection/Research.md

 # Observations

-Through my research, I took some time to observe the environment of maths club as it stands now, taking down some notes while the club ran around me.
-I noticed that a lot of the time, the club hosts people that don’t necessarily care too much for the questions, but would rather work on their own maths or get help on classwork.
-I quite like this aspect of the club as well, and would like to encourage it in the future to make the club’s demographic more open and not just catered to people who are competition focused as it is now.
-Some of the students in the club were also not even doing maths, but rather had just come in because it was cold outside.
-I’m hoping that in the future, a more accessible process could encourage these people to at least try the problems out, and a range of difficulties would cater or a wider audience.
-I’ve also noticed a lot of paper just kind of left there after the club, and we’ll definitely want to reduce that, which the app should help with.
+Through research, some time was taken to observe the Maths Club environment as it stands now, taking down some notes while the club ran.
+It was noticed that a lot of the time, the club hosts people that do not necessarily care too much for the questions, but would rather work on their own maths or get help on classwork.
+It seemed that many quite like this aspect of the club as well, and it would be nice to encourage it in the future to make the club’s demographic more open and not just catered to people who are competition focused as it is now.
+Some students in the club were also not even doing maths, but rather had just come in because it was cold outside.
+It is a hope that in the future, a more accessible process could encourage these people to at least try the problems out, and a range of difficulties would cater for a wider audience.
+It has also been noticed that a lot of paper was left there after the club, and it will definitely be a goal to reduce that, which the app should help with.

 # Other Projects/Viability